 After all the years my kids have enjoyed the Teletubbies I had no idea there were so many developmental benefits by joining in on the Teletubbies fun!
 My 2 1/2 year old daughter LOVES Teletubbies and really interacts with them when she watches an episode!
-It was fun to see her watch the new Teletubbies Bubbles DVD because she kept trying to pop the bubbles on the screen just like we did when we were outside playing!
+She kept trying to pop the bubbles on the screen just like we did when we were outside playing!
 She chased and popped bubbles just like the Teletubbies and then did the Tubby Phone Dance!
-It was the perfect completion to an afternoon focused on bubble exploration and the DVD included 6 new episodes!
-(It officially releases on June 20!)
+It was the perfect completion to an afternoon focused on bubble exploration!

 Check out some of our fun below and make your own fun with this DIY Giant Bubbles recipe!